gclayburg/buildfarm/README.md

 # Docker box BuildFarm
 This creates a Continuous Integration BuildFarm by fitting together and automating a bunch of common build tools in the Java, JavaScript, Jenkins, and Docker ecosystems.
-It was initially created to help with building JHipster projects with Jenkins Pipeline builds, but should be usable for building anything.
+It was initially created to help with building [JHipster](https://jhipster.github.io/) projects with Jenkins Pipeline builds, but should be usable for building just about anything.

 With this BuildFarm you will be able to
 - push your project to the BuildFarm git repository, and watch Jenkins build it